ThreeMachineExpression/conversationsOfTheAncestors/README.md

-# conversationsOfTheAncestors
+# Conversations of the Ancestors
-7 copies of MegaHAL re-enact the historical formation of queer identity
+7 copies of the MegaHAL Markov-chain-based chatbot re-enact the historical formation of queer identity.